SitaGanesh/X509-Certificate-Template-Prototype/README.md

 #### Certificates and OpenVPN
-Right now, OpenWISP’s certificate system (under “PKI” > “Certificates”) is tied to OpenVPN.
-When you set up an OpenVPN server (in “Config” > “VPN”), OpenWISP uses a CA (from “PKI” > “CAs”) to automatically generate certificates for VPN clients.
-This is done through VPN templates (in “Config” > “Templates”).
+Right now, our OpenWISP’s certificate system  “Certificates” is tied to OpenVPN.
+When i set up an OpenVPN server “VPN”, it uses a CA “CAs” to automatically generate certificates for VPN clients.
+This is done through VPN templates “Templates”.

-There’s no option to create a certificate template for general purposes (e.g., for a website or IoT device).
-Certificates are only generated as part of the VPN setup process.
+We can see that there’s no option to create a certificate template for general purposes (e.g., for a website ).
+Currently Certificates are only generated as part of the VPN setup process.

 ## Approach to project
 ### Let’s See What my approach will be through project, Step by Step